sarahdobson/ficam-arch/_services/13_access_management.md

   - Does the person have the private key on the PIV card for the certificate presented to the website?

-You initially establish your identity via identity proofing, and you confirm who you are via authentication.
+You initially establish your identity via identity proofing, and you confirm and use your identity via authentication.

 **AUTHORIZATION** is how an organization determines whether or not to grant access.
 In other words authorization is the process by which an organization decides, according to policy, whether or not to approve a request to perform an action on a resource.
 The range of possible requests is broad: